luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 ## Static and kinetic friction and center of mass
 Take a ruler, meter stick, or any other long object available.
-Balance it horizontally on top of your left and right index fingers (figure 18).
+Balance it horizontally on top of your left and right index fingers.
 Then start moving the fingers towards each other.
 Without any control by the instructor, the fingers will only slide against the ruler one at a time and the two fingers will meet under the center of mass.
 You can make it more spectacular by blindfolding the instructor, same result.
 The experiment could easily be repeated by the students in their seats, they can try their rulers or other objects from their bags.
 Explanation: when one finger moves, an increasing part of the weight will be supported by that finger as it gets closer to the center of mass, so friction increases, and the other finger will start moving until it stops and the process repeats itself.
 Also see the 34 experiments with rulers in the *American Journal of Physics* (Ehrlig, 1994).
 An interesting variation is to add an object on one side of the stick, for example a blackboard eraser or hang a bag, then using the above procedure you will find that the center of mass has shifted.

 ## Static and kinetic friction

 Take a meterstick, or pvc tube, or any other rod such as the end of a broom.
-Keep it horizontal and hang over it a piece of cloth (towel, hand kerchief, scarf) such that one end is much longer than the other end but it does not move because of static friction (figure 19).
+Keep it horizontal and hang over it a piece of cloth (towel, hand kerchief, scarf) such that one end is much longer than the other end but it does not move because of static friction.
 Then slowly tip the rod downward a bit until the cloth starts moving.
 It will then not just move downward, but also sideways.
 Friction has now become kinetic and kinetic friction is smaller than static friction thus insufficient to prevent sliding sideways (source: Ineke Frederik, Dutch physics teacher educator).

 ## Friction 1 (Leisink, 2006)
 Take one half A4 and put it between the pages of a closed book, pull it.
 It is easy to pull it out.
-Now take 10 of these half A4 pieces of paper and put them each between different pages (figure 21).
+Now take 10 of these half A4 pieces of paper and put them each between different pages.
 Try to pull out all 10 at once.
 That is difficult.

 ## Friction 2